nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

   |     nest.spatial.distance.z      | | Can only be used when connecting.                                     |
   +----------------------------------+-------------------------------------------------------------------------+

-  These Parameters represent positions of neurons or distances between two neurons.
+  These parameters represent positions of neurons or distances between two neurons.
 To set node parameters, only the node position can be used.
 The others can only be used when connecting.